Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Isolating Different Numbers of Layers

 \section{Isolating Different Numbers of Layers}

 We study the impact of the numbers of isolated layers, as shown in Figures \ref{fig:aggregation_loyalty_gpt2-xl} and \ref{fig:aggregation_loyalty_gpt-j}.
-It can be found that for the first layers, the more layers are isolated, the greater the impact on the model, while the increase in the number of isolated layers has a smaller impact on the model for the latter few layers.
-This further illustrates the important role of the information aggregation via label words in the shallow layers.
+It can be found that isolating shallow layers cause a significant impact, isolating deep layers has a negligible impact on the model, even when the number of isolation layers increases.
+This further illustrates the important role of information aggregation via label words in the shallow layers.